VukGlisovic/computer_vision/yolo/readme.md

 conda activate yolo
-pip install -r requirements.txt sudo apt-get install graphviz  # for keras model visualizations pip install pydot==1.4.1 graphviz==0.14  # for keras model visualizations conda install ipykernel  # to be able to use the environment in jupyter
+pip install -r requirements.txt sudo apt-get install graphviz  # for keras model visualizations pip install pydot==1.4.1 graphviz==0.14 pillow==7.1.2  # for keras model visualizations conda install ipykernel matplotlib  # to be able to use the environment in jupyter python -m ipykernel install --user --name yolo
 ```
 Use this environment to run any code in the `yolo` folder.